FriendsOfCake/crud/docs/listeners/custom.rst

 Creating a listener class
 -------------------------

-Creating your own listener class is very similar to enabling the controller to be a listener.
+Creating your own listener class is very similar to using a controller as a listener.

 .. code-block:: phpinline